suhanishri/azure-powershell/src/ContainerRegistry/ContainerRegistry.Autorest/docs/Update-AzContainerRegistry.md

 `NETWORKRULESETIPRULE <IIPRule[]>`: The IP ACL rules.
   - `IPAddressOrRange <String>`: Specifies the IP or IP range in CIDR format.
 Only IPV4 address is allowed.
   - `[Action <Action?>]`: The action of IP ACL rule.

-`REGISTRYUPDATEPARAMETER <IRegistryUpdateParameters>`: The parameters for updating a container registry.
-  - `[AdminUserEnabled <Boolean?>]`: The value that indicates whether the admin user is enabled.
-  - `[AnonymousPullEnabled <Boolean?>]`: Enables registry-wide pull from unauthenticated clients.
-It's in preview and available in the Standard and Premium service tiers.
-  - `[AzureAdAuthenticationAsArmPolicyStatus <AzureAdAuthenticationAsArmPolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[DataEndpointEnabled <Boolean?>]`: Enable a single data endpoint per region for serving data.
-  - `[EncryptionStatus <EncryptionStatus?>]`: Indicates whether or not the encryption is enabled for container registry.
-  - `[ExportPolicyStatus <ExportPolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[IdentityPrincipalId <String>]`: The principal ID of resource identity.
-  - `[IdentityTenantId <String>]`: The tenant ID of resource.
-  - `[IdentityType <ResourceIdentityType?>]`: The identity type.
-  - `[IdentityUserAssignedIdentity <IIdentityPropertiesUserAssignedIdentities>]`: The list of user identities associated with the resource.
-The user identity         dictionary key references will be ARM resource ids in the form:         '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/             providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.
-    - `[(Any) <IUserIdentityProperties>]`: This indicates any property can be added to this object.
-  - `[KeyVaultPropertyIdentity <String>]`: The client id of the identity which will be used to access key vault.
-  - `[KeyVaultPropertyKeyIdentifier <String>]`: Key vault uri to access the encryption key.
-  - `[NetworkRuleBypassOption <NetworkRuleBypassOptions?>]`: Whether to allow trusted Azure services to access a network restricted registry.
-  - `[NetworkRuleSetDefaultAction <DefaultAction?>]`: The default action of allow or deny when no other rules match.
-  - `[NetworkRuleSetIPRule <IIPRule[]>]`: The IP ACL rules.
-    - `IPAddressOrRange <String>`: Specifies the IP or IP range in CIDR format.
-Only IPV4 address is allowed.
-    - `[Action <Action?>]`: The action of IP ACL rule.
-  - `[PublicNetworkAccess <PublicNetworkAccess?>]`: Whether or not public network access is allowed for the container registry.
-  - `[QuarantinePolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[RetentionPolicyDay <Int32?>]`: The number of days to retain an untagged manifest after which it gets purged.
-  - `[RetentionPolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[SkuName <SkuName?>]`: The SKU name of the container registry.
-Required for registry creation.
-  - `[SoftDeletePolicyRetentionDay <Int32?>]`: The number of days after which a soft-deleted item is permanently deleted.
-  - `[SoftDeletePolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[Tag <IRegistryUpdateParametersTags>]`: The tags for the container registry.
-    - `[(Any) <String>]`: This indicates any property can be added to this object.
-  - `[TrustPolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
-  - `[TrustPolicyType <TrustPolicyType?>]`: The type of trust policy.

 ## RELATED LINKS